bids-standard/bids-specification/src/99-appendices/03-hed.md

 example the `speed` of a stimulus object across the screen or the file name of the image file.
 These variables could be annotated in the HED column of `*_events.tsv`.
 However, that approach requires repeating the values appearing in the individual columns in the HED column.
-A better approach is to annotate the type of value contained in each of these columns in the `*_events.json` sidecar in a way similar to that used for categorical values.
-Value variables are annotated in a manner similar to categorical values, except that the HED string must contain exactly one `#`.
-Tools are responsible for substituting the actual column value for the `#` during analysis.
+A better approach is to annotate the type of value contained in each of these columns in the `*_events.json` sidecar.
+Value variables are annotated in a manner similar to categorical values, except that the HED string must contain exactly one `#` specifying a placeholder for the actual column values.
+Tools are responsible for substituting the actual column values for the `#` during analysis.

-Example: An `*_events.tsv` containing a `trial_type` categorical column two value columns:`response_time` and `stim_file`.
+Example: An `*_events.tsv` containing a categorical column (`trial_type`) and two value columns (`response_time` and `stim_file`).

 ```Text